-Revenues in the United States for the second quarter of \$848 million represented an increase of \$18 million, or 2.2%, over the prior year's quarter.
-Growth in U.S. Medical revenues reflected strong sales of Pharmaceutical Systems and Diabetes Care products, which were partially offset as a result of pricing pressures for Medical Surgical Systems products.
-U.S. Diagnostics revenue growth was driven by solid sales of Preanalytical Systems' safety-engineered products.
-Diagnostic Systems revenue growth in the U.S. was unfavorably affected by the mild 2011-2012 flu season.
-Sales from our healthcare-associated infection platform also adversely affected U.S. Diagnostic Systems revenue growth due to a challenging competitive environment.
-Biosciences revenue in the U.S. declined in the current year's quarter compared with the prior year's quarter due to reduced research funding for reagents as well as reduced demand for high-end instruments.
+Revenues in the United States for the third quarter of \$837 million represented an increase of \$9 million, or 1.1%, over the prior year's quarter.
+Growth in U.S. Medical revenues reflected strong sales of Pharmaceutical Systems and Diabetes Care products, which were partially offset by pricing pressures for certain Medical Surgical Systems products.
+U.S. Diagnostics revenue growth was driven by solid sales of Preanalytical Systems safety-engineered products.
+Diagnostic Systems revenue growth in the U.S. was unfavorably affected by an increasingly competitive market for microbiology products.
+U.S. Diagnostic Systems revenue growth also reflected weak sales from our GeneOhmTM HAI platform due to a challenging competitive environment.
+Biosciences revenue in the U.S. declined in the current year's quarter compared with the prior year's quarter due to reduced research funding as well as a challenging competitive market for reagents.
+We also continue to experience constrained demand for high-end instruments due to continued funding concerns in the pharmaceutical and biotech research markets as well as in the academic markets.

-International revenues for the second quarter of \$1.143 billion represented an increase of \$50 million, or 4.6%, over the prior year's quarter, including an estimated \$19 million, or 1.7%, unfavorable impact due to foreign currency translation.
-International revenues for the second quarter of 2012 reflected growth from all segments, including growth attributable to emerging markets, as well as strong sales of safety-engineered products.
+International revenues for the third quarter of \$1.144 billion represented an increase of \$20 million, or 1.7%, over the prior year's quarter, including an estimated \$69 million, or 6.1%, unfavorable impact due to foreign currency translation.
+International revenues for the third quarter of 2012 reflected growth from all segments, including growth attributable to emerging markets, as well as strong sales of safety-engineered products.
+Biosciences international revenue growth reflected an unfavorable comparison to the prior-year period which included sales in Japan that had been delayed until the third quarter of fiscal year 2011 due to the earthquake and tsunami earlier in the year.